Short Blocklength Wiretap Channel Codes via Deep Learning: Design and Performance Evaluation: Introduction

 While \cite{wyner,csiszar,cheong} provide non-constructive achievability schemes for the wiretap channel, constructive coding schemes have also been proposed.
-Specifically, coding schemes based on low-density parity-check (LDPC) codes \cite{thraj,subr,rathi}, polar codes~\cite{mahda,sasoglu,andersson,andersson2010nested}, and invertible extractors~\cite{hayashi,bellare} have been constructed for degraded and symmetric wiretap channel models.
+Specifically, coding schemes based on low-density parity-check (LDPC) codes \cite{thraj,subr,rathi}, polar codes~\cite{mahda,sasoglu,andersson,andersson2010nested}, and invertible extractors~\cite{hayashi,bellare} have been constructed for degraded or symmetric wiretap channel models.
 Moreover, the method in~\cite{bellare,hayashi} has been extended to the Gaussian wiretap channel~\cite{tyagi}.
 Coding schemes based on random lattice codes have also been proposed for the Gaussian wiretap channel \cite{ling}.
 Subsequently, constructive \cite{wei,polar1,renes} and random \cite{gulcu} polar coding schemes have been proposed to achieve the secrecy capacity of non-degraded discrete wiretap channels.
-A coding scheme that combines polar codes and invertible extractors has also been proposed to avoid the need for a pre-shared secret under strong secrecy~\cite{Profchou2020}.
-All the references above consider the asymptotic regime, i.e., the regime where $n$ approaches infinity.
-However, many practical applications require short packets or low latency.
-To fulfill this need, non-asymptotic and second order asymptotics achievability and converse bounds on the secrecy capacity of discrete and Gaussian wiretap channels have been established in \cite{yang,hayashi2013,tan2012,tyagi14,tan}.
-Note that \cite{yang,hayashi2013,tan2012,tyagi14,tan} focus on deriving fundamental limits and not on code constructions.
+Coding schemes that combine polar codes and invertible extractors have also been proposed to avoid the need for a pre-shared secret under strong secrecy~\cite{Profchou2020,chou2018explicit}.
+All the references above consider the asymptotic regime, i.e., the regime where $n$ approaches infinity. { However, many practical applications require short packet lengths or low latency \cite{ji2018}.
+To fulfill this need, non-asymptotic and second-order asymptotics achievability and converse bounds on the secrecy capacity of discrete and Gaussian wiretap channels have been established in \cite{yang,hayashi2013,tan2012}.} Note that \cite{yang,hayashi2013,tan2012} focus on deriving fundamental limits and not on code constructions.
 We will review the works that are most related to our study and focus on code constructions at finite blocklength for the wiretap channel in Section \ref{relatedworks}.